creocoder/yii2-taggable/README.md

 }
 ```

-Return type of `TaggableBehavior::getTagNames` can also be configured globally via `TaggableBehavior::tagNamesAsArray` property.
+Return type of `getTagNames` can also be configured globally via `tagNamesAsArray` property.

 ### Checking for tags in the entity